Meshcapade/mc-uefn/README.md

 ### A. Using the Retargeter

-To retarget an animaiton from a SMPL-body onto a Fortnite character, right click on an animation and choose `Retarget Animations`
+To retarget an animation from a SMPL-body onto a Fortnite character, right-click an animation and choose `Retarget Animations`

 ![retargeting00](images/readme_retargeting00.png)

 To use our retargeter:
 - Uncheck `Auto Generate Retargeter`
 - Change the Retarget Asset to `RTG_Meshcapade_to_FN`
-- Double click the animation you'd like to retarget (`AS_Soccer` in this example)
+- Double-click the animation you'd like to retarget (`AS_Soccer` in this example)
 - Then select `Export Animations`

 ![retargeting01](images/readme_retargeting01.png)